-It is estimated that the European solar photovoltaics (PV) market could in a best case scenario more than double in terms of annual deployment by 20201.
-There is real potential for solar deployment in the EU over the coming years.
+It is estimated that the European solar photovoltaics (PV) market could more than double in terms of annual deployment by 2020.1 There is real potential for solar deployment in the EU over the coming years.
 This report will look at the policy and regulatory changes which are needed to boost the sector over the course of this period.